Here at SCW, you get our Revolutionary Support© and #LTC Values

 Exclusions to our Support:

 A list of things that we, unfortunately, won't be able to help you with:

 1. In order to view your cameras remotely, you will have to forward a few ports in your router settings.
-Normally, we will help you do this over the phone or with a screen-sharing applicaiton.
+Normally, we will help you do this over the phone or with a screen-sharing application.
 However, 1-2% of ISP in the US won't allow these settings to take effect until you call their support.
-If you are in that 1-2% group, we can't call your ISP for you - they require you to be on the line to authorize the change.
-Mifi Hot Spots may not have this ability at all.
-If you are planning on getting a cellular network to transmit your surveillance footage, you should check that you can open ports before you sign a Mifi contract.
-There's no way to watch your surveillance footage off-site, if you cannot open ports.
+If you are in that 1-2% group, we can't call your ISP for you.
+They require you to be on the line to authorize the change.
+MiFi Hot Spots may not have this ability at all.
+If you are planning on getting a cellular network to transmit your surveillance footage, you should check that you can open ports before you sign a MiFi contract.
+There's no way to watch your surveillance footage off-site if you cannot open ports.

 4. Our web interface does not have ads.
 If you see ads when you go to log into your camera system, you have a virus or spyware.
 For your own security, we strongly recommend that you take care of that issue before you/we log into your router to change your port forwarding settings or log into your security system via that computer.
 Spyware can capture the keys you type into your computer and send someone else your passwords.
 This is an urgent problem that should be taken care of immediately.